- Q: How should names be listed at the memorials?

 - Q: Could new twin towers be connected by enclosed passageways at the top, at each sky lobby, and above the ground floor lobby?

 - A: Yes.
 These could be invaluable in an emergency, would be very desireable for regular pedestrian traffic, and might even help reduce ground winds.
 Tower structural openings could be made large enough and strong enough for 3 or 4 inconspicuous retractable pedestrian skybridges.
-Each skybridge could have up to 3 reversible conveyors and an attached boarding pad on each end.
+Each skybridge could have reversible conveyors and an attached boarding pad on each end.
 Click here for one skybridge concept.
-This type of passageway or conveyor could be a desireable addition to other buildings, for fire safety and commerce.

 - Q: Are other unconventional tower evacuation methods practical?

-- A: Possibly specialized elevators could be used for effective safe high speed emergency evacuation (contact us for details).
+- A: Probably specialized elevators could be used for effective safe high speed emergency evacuation.
 Also the Escape Rescue Systems (Tel Aviv) arrangement or a similar tracked system might be practical as a limited capacity backup - note the tower tops and walls are often very windy.
 Lower density occupancy of higher floors is also an option.

 - Q: Great to see on some plans that Tobin Plaza is reinstated and the site is not sub-divided.
 But I'm disappointed in the aesthetics of your tower facade.
 It looks like a typical office building.
 Yamasaki's design had a unique facade of closely spaced columns creating a more attractive vertical line effect.
 Try to change as little as possible in terms of form, architecture, and aesthetic.
 Use the exposed tube technology, however to strenghten the facade use solid tubes instead of hollow tubes.
 Try increasing the floor to floor height to improve internal lighting conditions.
 Can your facade be changed?

 - A: Yes.
 The final tower design would be selected after a site plan is chosen.
 The tower models shown on this website were the best ones available a few years ago, but are satisfactory for site plan decisions.
 If new plans for the WTC site are to be considered, this tower design and other tower designs would be evaluted by professionals, government, and the public.
-Note the vertical line effect is restored on Gardner's latest proposed facade design as shown on the WTC2011 website (not up to date).
+Note the vertical line effect is restored on Gardner's latest proposed facade design.
 Having a double exterior wall is only one design, and the goal of a 10 times stronger wall for the lower third of the tower might be lowered.
 The following two images illustrate your valid point.

 |